 Planting correctly

-Dig a wide, shallow hole – not a deep narrow one – the hole should be twice the width of the root ball and no deeper than the roots.
-The graft union (the swelling near the base of the trunk) must remain above soil level.
-Deep planting suffocates roots and inhibits establishment.
+The hole should be twice the width of the root ball but no deeper than the roots.
+The graft union – the swelling near the base of the trunk – must remain above soil level.
+Deep planting covers the union, promotes suckering from the rootstock and can suffocate the roots in heavy soils.
+This is the single most common planting error.

 Amazon Apple growing essentials – UK picks